Fourteen Foot Shoal Light: Current status and getting there

 It is in U.S. Coast Guard District 9, and is still an active aid to navigation.

 In 2002 the crew of the Cutter USCGC Mackinaw (WAGB-83) painted and refurbished the light.

 The light has been added to the National Register of Historic Places; but is not on the state registry, although it was determined to be eligible by the Michigan State Historic Preservation Office.

 A private boat is, of course, the best way to see this light close up.
-Short of that, Sheplers Ferry Service out of Mackinaw City offers periodic lighthouse cruises in the summer season.
+Short of that, Nautical North Family Adventures of Cheboygan passes by it on daily shipwreck tours, Sheplers Ferry Service out of Mackinaw City offers periodic lighthouse cruises in the summer season.
 Its "Eastbound Tour" includes passes by Round Island Light, Bois Blanc Island and Light, Poe Reef Light and Fourteen Foot Shoal.
 Schedules and rates are available from Shepler's.
 Boat narration is provided by the Great Lakes Lightkeepers Association.

 A distant view can be had from the Cheboygan Crib Light and the Cheboygan State Park.

 On May 15, 2012, the National Park Service made the light available for ownership transfer under the National Historic Lighthouse Preservation Act.